opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## Configuring admin settings

 You can only access, create, or manage alerts for resources for which you have permissions.
-Access to alerting dashboards and visualizations is controlled by OpenSearch and OpenSearch Dashboards privileges, and you can manage the settings in **Stack Management**.
-Access is enabled by default and appears as a feature in the **Stack Management** > **Advanced Settings** > **Visualizations** window.
-If the setting is disabled, it does not appear in this window.
-The setting can be disabled at the cluster level through the `opensearch-dashboards.yml` file.
+Access to alerting dashboards and visualizations is controlled by OpenSearch and OpenSearch Dashboards privileges, and you can manage the settings under **Management** in the OpenSearch Dashboards main menu.
+Access is enabled by default and appears as a feature under **Dashboards Management** > **Advanced Settings** > **Visualization**.
+If the setting is disabled, it does not appear.
+You can disable the setting at the cluster level through the `opensearch-dashboards.yml` file.

 ## General requirements for alerting visualizations